Your Albemarle, NC Real Estate Questions Answered

 Morgan Hills is a new construction community in south Albemarle with two-story homes near Hwy 24.

 Parkwest is a newer construction neighborhood with ranch and two-story homes.
-It is located between two highways, Hwy 24/27 & Hwy 73.
+It is located between two highways, Hwy 24/27 & Hwy 73, close to Long Lake.

 Are there any waterfront properties found in Albemarle, NC?

 Some waterfront homes are in Albemarle, but they are few and far between.
+Even though the maps show creeks like Poplin Creek and Rock Creek, these are typically low-running drainage watersheds.
+Most of the waterfront is a park or commercial land.
 The majority of the town’s homes are not on the water.

 If you’re interested in a waterfront property, your best bet is to look outside the city limits and into the general Albemarle area.
-You’ll find homes on Lake Tillery, the Pee Dee River, and other branches.
+You’ll find beautiful homes on Lake Tillery, the Pee Dee River, and other branches.
+These homes are perfect getaway retreats to live full-time or to have a vacation home.

 We recommend contacting a local real estate agent to learn more about your waterfront living options.